Skip to main content

 • People can catch the COVID-19 virus, carry it, and spread it to others even if they don't have any symptoms.

-Symptoms can vary from one person to the next depending on factors like age, medical conditions, and the virus variants.
+Symptoms can vary from one person to the next depending on age, medical conditions, and virus variants.

 Some people may have mild symptoms or no symptoms at all (asymptomatic).